ChandrashekharRobbi/Django/studybud/README.md

     so add them in settings > `INSTALLED APPS`

-    the sturcture should be like app_name.apps.app_namconfig
+    the sturcture should be like app_name.apps.app_nameconfig